EmiyaKazuto/CCC101---Group-/README.md

 • It displays the current expression being inputted by the user

 ## This is a key binded calculator app.
-You can use it with your keyboard directly
+You can use it with your keyboard directly.

-refer to the following:
+please refer to the following:

       press "enter" for "="